RightsTracker/Saml2/Sustainsys.Saml2.StubIdp/App_Data/RT_README-Which_Tenant_Is_Which.txt

 You can edit, or add new tenants, to localhost, Dev, and Release freely.
 Please do not edit or add to QA and Live without checking with Jay first.

+There are also some in use here for testing using the Samples projects.
+Not listed here.
+See the source!

 localhost
 ---------